 The groupset comprises, essentially, the moving parts on your bike (gears and brakes) and there are three major manufacturers that you're likely to encounter: Shimano, SRAM and Campagnolo.
 At entry-level prices, Shimano is the most popular choice.

-The pecking order for Shimano goes like this, from entry-level to top-end; 2300, Sora, Tiagra, 105, Ultegra and Dura-Ace.
-Campagnolo starts with Veloce, then Centaur, Athena, Chorus, Record and, at the very top, Super Record.
+The pecking order for Shimano goes like this, from entry-level to top-end; Claris, Sora, Tiagra, 105, Ultegra and Dura-Ace.
+Campagnolo starts with Veloce, then, Athen, Chorus, Record and, at the very top, Super Record.
 SRAM offer four road groupsets; Apex at the entry-level, Rival, Force and Red.
 Pay more and you'll get a higher performance, a lower weight, or both.

-Each system uses a very different shifting design and it's down to personal preference which you choose.
-Shimano and Campagnolo also offer electronic shifting versions of their top-end groupsets although both command high prices.
-We'll see electronic trickle down through the price points.
-It probably won't be long before it's on bikes we can all afford.
+Each system uses a different shifting system and it's down to personal preference which you choose.
+Shimano and Campagnolo also offer electronic shifting versions of their higher end groupsets although they command high prices.
+We're seeing electronic shifting gradually trickle down through the price points.

 Compact, standard or triple

 The chainset (the part the pedals attach to) comes with chainrings of various sizes.
-Most common at entry-level is a compact, a low ratio chainset (usually 34 teeth on the smaller chainring and 50 teeth on the big chainring) that will make getting up hills easier.
+Most common at entry-level is a compact: a low ratio chainset (usually 34 teeth on the smaller chainring and 50 teeth on the bigger chainring) that will make getting up hills easier.